A curated list of websites and tools/ apps for creative freelancers and home businesses.

 Zazzle is the most popular print-on-demand website I’ve ever come across.
 They have practically every item you can possibly think of.
 The best part is that you can personalize the items you want to purchase or you can just select from the existing designs.
 Apart from my Etsy stores, Zazzle is my consistent income generator as I’ve been selling my designs here for years.
 Click here and find out how I make money with print-on-demand websites.

 Scribd brings together the best books, audiobooks, and journalism to help readers become their best selves.
 Scribd is my daily learning companion.
-I read ebooks and listen to audiobooks on this platform everyday!
+I read ebooks and magazines, listen to audiobooks and podcasts on this platform on a daily basis!
+For more detailed review about Scribd, please click here.

 JacquelineTeo.com contains affiliate links, which means that I will earn commission if you choose to make a purchase.
 This sales commission comes at no additional cost to you.
 You could even enjoy a better discount if you use my affiliate links (applicable to certain products only.)